October the First Is Too Late: Plot summary

 Dick, without John, joins an expedition by sea to Ancient Greece.
 They get to know a Greek family and, having brought a piano, Dick plays to them.
 Composing music in a temple, he meets a priestess who suggests a musical competition.
 He agrees; the priestess's music has a strange quality.
 After the decision that it is a draw, Dick and the priestess spend the night together.

 He later wakes alone in a futuristic room; John is there and explains that they are in a part of the world (Mexico) which is in the distant future; the priestess, Melea, is part of this civilization.
 Melea has a machine for Dick which sounds like a piano (which he plays) and a large metal disc which, when placed in a device, plays a realization of the music he composed in the temple.

 Dick and John are shown a documentary film, covering the thousands of years since 1966, during which there were several crises where humanity became almost extinct, followed by a re-emerging civilization.
 The USA which they thought was in 1750 was actually in a period of collapse after one of the crises.
-The present civilization, aware of this history, no longer want progress.
+The present civilization, aware of this history, no longer wants progress.

 Dick and John have to decide soon whether to go back to the England of 1966 or stay in this non-progressing world; they are aware that the present phase, in which parts of the world are in various times, will end, and to stay will mean living permanently in this future world.
 Dick decides to stay, and John returns.
 The story concludes as Dick, two years later, considers his new life as a composer in this new civilization.